 He is listed as an arbitrator and mediator at the Vienna International Arbitration Centre (VIAC), arbitrator at the China International Economic and Trade Arbitration Commission (CIETAC), mediator at the Asian International Arbitration Centre (AIAC) and mediator for the Energy Community.
+Recently, he has also been added to the EU roster of arbitrators.

-He acts as an independent external legal advisor and legal expert for several international law firms and sits as an arbitrator and mediator in investment treaty arbitrations.
+Prof. Dr. Nikos Lavranos acts as an independent external legal advisor and legal expert for several international law firms and sits as an arbitrator and mediator in investment treaty arbitrations.

-He is a guest professor for "International Investment Law" at the Free University Brussels - Brussels Diplomatic Academy, and an adjunct professor at various other universities worldwide.
+He is a guest professor for "International Investment Law" at the Free University of Brussels - Brussels Diplomatic Academy, and an adjunct professor at various other universities worldwide.

-He is also Co-Editor-in-Chief of the European Investment Law and Arbitration Review and a permanent contributor to the Kluwer Arbitration Blog, Borderlex, the EFILA blog and the Practical Law Arbitration blog.
+Prof. Dr. Nikos Lavranos is also Co-Editor-in-Chief of the European Investment Law and Arbitration Review and a permanent contributor to the Kluwer Arbitration Blog, Borderlex, the EFILA blog and the Practical Law Arbitration blog.

-European Federation for Investment Law and Arbitration (EFILA) Avenue Marnix 23, 5th floor 1000 Brussels
+European Federation for Investment Law and Arbitration (EFILA) Avenue Marnix 23, 5th floor 1000 Brussels Belgium Tel: +31 6 2524 9493

-Belgium

-Tel: +31 6 2524 9493

 Email: n.lavranos@efila.org

 URL: www.efila.org

-Since the European Federation for Investment Law and Arbitration (EFILA) was established in Brussels in 2014, it has developed into a highly regarded think-tank which specifically focuses on the EU's investment law and arbitration policy.
+Since the European Federation for Investment Law and Arbitration (EFILA) was established in Brussels in 2014, it has developed into a highly regarded think-tank that specifically focuses on the EU's investment law and arbitration policy.